 I can honestly say that, during my ten-year commitment as a Trustee, I have always enjoyed playing my part in helping to shape the school into the successful educational establishment it is today.
 Without doubt, being a Trustee at The Coppice has been an extremely rewarding experience and we are very excited about the future under the new Headteacher, Mr. Hutt.

 Trustee Declarations of Interests

 Trustees are required to declare any interests which they have that could interact with school, as these may cause actual or perceived conflicts of interest.
 A register is maintained and updated at every meeting.

 Presently the following declaration of interests have been made:

-- D. Webster - Husband of C. Webster - Employed on a temporary assignment to provide cover for Admissions whilst permanent replacement is hired and inducted.
-C. Webster was not responsible for the selection or assignment of the project.
+- D. Webster - Husband of C. Webster - Employed on a Relief Office Administrator role to provide cover in the event of office staff shortages.
+C. Webster is not responsible for the selection or assignment of work assignments.